Simon Kagugube: Illness and death

 Kagugube visited Victoria Clinic on Lumumba Avenue, in Kampala, but collapsed on arrival, on 1 February 2020.
 He was transferred to nearby Nakasero Hospital, where he was diagnosed with a blocked coronary artery (heart attack).

 He was then transferred that afternoon to the Uganda Heart Institute, where he underwent an emergency coronary bypass operation that was deemed successful.
 A pacemaker was also inserted in his heart to control an irregular rhythm.
 When he regained consciousness after the heart surgery, he was asked to select an institution where he could be monitored while waiting for sufficient recovery before flying him abroad for a cardiac rehabilitation program.
 He selected Nakasero Hospital.

 While at Nakasero, he developed complications, including uncontrolled blood sugar (he was a diabetic), low blood pressure and kidney failure, requiring dialysis.
 Kagugube died on the afternoon of 15 February 2020, at Nakasero Hospital, in Kampala, where he had been admitted days before.
 He was buried at Mawagga Village, Mityana District, on 18 February 2020.

 Family

 He married wife, Eva Kagugube on 9 April 1983 at Christ the King Catholic Church, in Kampala, Uganda.
-He is survived by 10 children; four with his wife and six from two subsequent relationships.

 Other considerations

-Dr Simon Kagugube was the president of the East African School of Taxation, a private institution based in Kampala, Uganda's capital city.
+Kagugube was the president of the East African School of Taxation, a private institution based in Kampala.